JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 Unlike dialogs, popups have an adaptive height.
 Adapt the height of a popup to the amount of content inside.

-For example, the height of the <control>Documentation</control> popup adapts to the amount of the content inside:
+For example, the height of the <control>Documentation</control> popup is different depending on what is focused in the editor:

 <img src="dialog_popup_sizes_popup_adaptive_height.png" alt="The Documentation popup adapts its height based on the content inside"/>